nelstevens/daphniaRuler/README.md

 measure_directory("path/to/directory")
 ```
 The daphniaruler will create a csv file containing all measured images within
 the directory.
-Optionally copies of the images with results overplotted can
+Optionally copies of the images with results plotted over can
 be saved to disk.